States, DOJ Set To Argue Whether Trump's Travel Ban Should Stay Suspended

 Trump's original executive order (which we've annotated here) bars travelers from Iraq, Iran, Syria, Yemen, Sudan, Libya and Somalia for 90 days, suspends new refugee admissions for 120 days, and blocks refugees from Syria indefinitely.

 The White House denies that this amounts to a "Muslim ban," as Trump called for during the presidential election.
-But all seven of the listed countries are majority-Muslim.
+But all seven of the listed countries are majority Muslim.
 The order calls for the eventual prioritization of refugee claims from people of "minority religions" in their country of origin — and in an interview Trump said that Christians from the Middle East would be prioritized.

 On Jan.
 30, Washington became the first state to sue the administration, arguing that the order is discriminatory and violates the Constitution as well as federal law.
 (The lawsuit is one of many challenging the travel ban.)